Greenwich: Early settlement

 Tumuli to the south-west of Flamsteed House, in Greenwich Park, are thought to be early Bronze Age barrows re-used by the Saxons in the 6th century as burial grounds.
 To the east between the Vanbrugh and Maze Hill Gates is the site of a Roman villa or temple.
 A small area of red paving tesserae protected by railings marks the spot.
-It was excavated in 1902 and 300 coins were found dating from the emperors Claudius and Honorius to the 5th century.
+It was excavated in 1902, and 300 coins were found dating from the emperors Claudius and Honorius to the 5th century.
 This was excavated by the Channel 4 television programme Time Team in 1999, broadcast in 2000, and further investigations were made by the same group in 2003.

-The Roman road from London to Dover, Watling Street crossed the high ground to the south of Greenwich, through Blackheath.
+The Roman road from London to Dover, Watling Street, crossed the high ground to the south of Greenwich, through Blackheath.
 This followed the line of an earlier Celtic route from Canterbury to St Albans.
 As late as Henry V, Greenwich was only a fishing town, with a safe anchorage in the river.

 Viking

-During the reign of Ethelred the Unready, the Danish fleet anchored in the River Thames off Greenwich for over three years, with the army being encamped on the hill above.
+During the reign of Æthelred the Unready, the Danish fleet anchored in the River Thames off Greenwich for over three years, and the army encamped on the hill above.
 From here they attacked Kent and, in the year 1012, took the city of Canterbury, making Archbishop Alphege their prisoner for seven months in their camp at Greenwich, at that time within the county of Kent.
-They stoned him to death for his refusal to allow his ransom (3,000 pieces of silver) to be paid; and kept his body, until the blossoming of a stick that had been immersed in his blood.
+They stoned him to death for his refusal to allow his ransom (3,000 pieces of silver) to be paid; and kept his body, until the reported blossoming of a stick that had been immersed in his blood.
 For this miracle his body was released to his followers, he achieved sainthood for his martyrdom and, in the 12th century, the parish church was dedicated to him.
 The present church on the site west of the town centre is St Alfege's Church, designed by Nicholas Hawksmoor in 1714 and completed in 1718.

 Norman

 The Domesday Book of 1086 records the manor of Grenviz in the hundred of Grenviz as held by Bishop Odo of Bayeux; his lands were seized by the crown in 1082.
 The name of the hundred was changed to Blackheath when the site of the hundred court was moved there in the 12th century.
-A royal palace, or hunting lodge, has existed here since before 1300, when Edward I is known to have made offerings at the chapel of the Virgin Mary.
+There has been a royal palace or hunting lodge here since before 1300, when Edward I is known to have made offerings at the chapel of the Virgin Mary.